-Unpleasant as it may be to talk about, the good news is that anal sac adenocarcinoma is actually a treatable condition that is usually solved with surgery so it’s important not to “shy” away from the topic simply because it may not be the most “pleasant” of topics to dwell about.
+Perianal Adenocarcinoma in dogs is, thankfully, a relatively rare condition.
+However, if your dog has it, they are in for a painful time.
+As hinted by the title, this type of cancerous tumor happens in the perianal region and affects your dog’s anal sac.
+And as unpleasant as it may be, the good news is that anal sac adenocarcinoma is a treatable condition usually solved with surgery.
+Hence, it’s important not to “shy” away from the topic simply because it may not be the most “pleasant” of issues to dwell about.

 This is especially true because…

-While perianal adenocarcinoma certainly is a treatable type of cancer, the menial survival rates do fall off dramatically from the moment of diagnosis meaning that the sooner you can diagnosis and begin treating your dog’s adenocarcinoma, the better chances your dog will survive having developed adenocarcinoma!
+While perianal adenocarcinoma certainly is a treatable type of cancer, the menial survival rates do fall off dramatically from the moment of diagnosis, meaning that the sooner you can be diagnosed and begin treating your dog’s adenocarcinoma, the better chances your dog will survive having developed adenocarcinoma!
+And you never know; even if you think your dog may have developed perianal adenocarcinoma, there is always the chance that they may only have the “benign version,” which is much more common and is referred to as Perianal Adenoma.

 But…